emmydynamics/Kultra-Mega-Stores-Inventory-EDA-with-SQL/README.md

 1. Which product category had the highest sales: Technology with 5984248.18199999
 2. What are the Top 3 and Bottom 3 regions in terms of sales:** West**	3597549.2755,**Ontario**	3063212.4795, **Prarie**	2837304.6015
    for the lowest** Nunavut**	116376.4835, **Northwest Territories**	800847.3295, **Yukon**	975867.370999999
-3. What were the total sales of appliances in Ontario: 3063212.4795
+3. What were the total sales of appliances in Ontario: 202346.84
 4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customer: The company should make more discount for them and also celibrate the customer on their birthdays.

     ![bottom](https://github.com/user-attachments/assets/e0e2ad27-502a-4dec-a083-9c4b8b432526)

-5. KMS incurred the most shipping cost using which shipping method: **Delivery Truck**
+5. KMS incurred the most shipping cost using which shipping method: **Delivery Truck** with 51971.9399999998
 6. Who are the most valuable customers, and what products or services do they typically
 purchase: